firstdraft/guides/introduction-to-ruby.md

 # Welcome

+This is a minimal introduction to the Ruby programming language, intended to get you far enough to begin using the Ruby on Rails web application framework.

-Welcome!
-This introduction is meant to be a companion to [this Rails application](https://github.com/firstdraft/ruby_intro).
-Please go download it and launch it by following the instructions in the README.
-If it's your first time launching a **Ruby on Rails** application — congratulations!
+You should work along with this intro by downloading [this Rails application](https://github.com/firstdraft/ruby_intro) and launching it.
+If it's your first time launching a Rails app — congratulations!

-<iframe src="https://player.vimeo.com/video/210515900" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+#### Getting Started Video

+## The shortcomings of HTML

 What is Ruby on Rails?
 To answer that, first consider what we can and can't do with plain old HTML: